Preguntas frecuentes

 ¿Es este un dojo tradicional?

-We respect the roots, but we don’t do rigid dojo formality.
+We respect the roots, but Good Fight is not built around rigid dojo formality.

 -